JoaoGabsSR/llama3-json-analyzer/README.md

 ## Preparing Environment for Application

 - Go to the official LLama3 website [here](https://ollama.com/).
+Download the llama3 model and following the step by step described on the website.
 - Download the version based on your operating system.
-- Clone this repo and type the following commands in the terminal:
+- Before type the following commands in the terminal:

 ```bash
 # Clone the repository